Evidence for anisotropy of cosmic acceleration: Cosmological analysis

 \section{Cosmological analysis}

-We compare the distance modulus (\ref{eq:DMOD}) obtained from the JLA sample with the apparent magnitude (\ref{DLEQ}) using the Maximum Likelihood Estimator~\cite{Nielsen:2015pga}.
-We use the kinematic Taylor series expansion for the luminosity distance up to the third term, given by~\cite{Visser:2003vq}:
+We now compare the distance modulus (equation~\ref{eq:DMOD}) obtained from the JLA sample with the apparent magnitude (equation~\ref{DLEQ}) using the Maximum Likelihood Estimator~\citep{Nielsen:2015pga}.
+For the luminosity distance we use its kinematic Taylor series expansion up to the third term~\citep{Visser:2003vq} since we wish to analyse the data without making assumptions about the matter content or the dynamics: